qleet/user-docs/docs/getting-started.md

 Now visit the app [here](http://localhost:8080).
 It will display the welcome screen of the Wordpress application.

-If using the kind provider, you can get the AWS hostname using this command:
+If using the EKS provider, you can get the AWS hostname using this command:

 ```bash
 kubectl get svc getting-started-wordpress -o=jsonpath='{.status.loadBalancer.ingress[0].hostname}'
 ```

-Copy-paste that hostname into your browser to see the Wordprss app.
+Copy-paste that hostname into your browser to see the Wordpress app.

 ## Summary